quenginedev/hami-express/readme.md

-# Hami Server JS 🔨
+# Hami Express 🔨

-Hami is a module that uses mongoose models to create CRUD rest endpoints as well as socket events using express.js under the hood.
+Hami ( to give ) is a module that uses mongoose models to create CRUD rest endpoints as well as socket events using express.js under the hood.
+This creates endpoints such as

-### Using Hami
+* Get one record ✅
+* Get many records ✅
+* Get record by ID ✅
+* Create One record ✅
+* Create Many records ✅
+* Update One record ✅
+* Update many records ✅
+* Delete one record ( yet to be implemented ) 🥺
+* Delete many records ( yet to be implemented ) 🥺
+* Live events [ onUpdate, onCreate, onDelete ] ( yet to be implemented ) 🥺

+## Getting started

 ```js
 import express from 'express'